Skip to content

 hugo

-# Deploy (build output is in ./public)
+# Initialize and deploy (build output is in ./public)

-af sites deploy ./public --network ipfs
+af sites deploy

 Template Repository | Hugo Docs